cchen3480/Interpreter/README.md

 # Interpreter
-Objective is to create an interpreter in two languages: Java and Standard ML.
+Objective is to create an interpreter language in two languages: Java and Standard ML.